Sunye199/HaoranSun.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Artificial Intelligence Master's Degree
+role: Master's Degree in Computer Technology

 # Organizations/Affiliations to show in About widget
 organizations: